markdaniel1982/ttlf_pp1/README.md

   * git add .
   * git commit -m "Description of updates since last commit"
   * git push

+  Then, in Github, select the Repository > Settings > Pages.
+Then, under "Build and deployment" Select the required branch to publish from the dropdown menu, and Save.
 _____

 ## Credits